yiiext/ratchetio-component/README.md

 	// ...
 	'errorHandler'=>array(
 		'class'=>'ext.yiiext.components.ratchetio.RatchetioErrorHandler',
+		'phpErrorsToRatchetio' => true,
 		// ...
 	),
 ),
 ```
+Set phpErrorsToRatchetio param in errorHandler component if you want send PHP errors to ratchet.io.

 You can also pass some additional ratchet.io options in the component config:
 `environment`, `branch`, `maxErrno`, `baseApiUrl` etc.